MattiHyyppa/floor-plan-creator/README.md

 npm run build
 ```
 This command will produce an application bundle which can be served over a static hosting service.
 The application bundle will be outputted to a `dist` directory.

+## Known issues

+- Some of the implemented end-to-end tests might be flaky and, therefore, if some of the tests fail, simply running them again could result in all tests being passed.
+This might result from timing issues and from the way the tests have been implemented because interacting with the shapes within a canvas does not work the same way as interacting with DOM elements (the contents of a canvas is just a bitmap and doesn't provide information about any drawn objects).
+Therefore, the tests rely on the assumption that the initial position of the shapes drawn on the canvas are known.
+This way, we can use mouse click events at those known positions and see how the user interface responds.
+For example, to test the dimensions of a shape added on the canvas, we could click the corner points of the shape one at a time and then see whether the shape was selected or not by checking if a menu for editing the shape become visible or not.
+There could be more elegant ways of writing the tests but this approach was selected because it was simple enough to get quickly started with experimenting with Playwright for this hobby project.